jacilynh/ECEA5340/.idea/week3.md

 9: Differential Pressure Flow Sensing

 In a differential flow meter, an orifice plate in the guts of the instrument creates a sudden pressure drop in the flow.
 So that the pressure downstream of the plate will be less than the pressure upstream of it.
 You measure both pressures and calculate the flow rate using the Bernoulli equation.
 Bernoulli wrote back in the 18th century that an increase in a speed of a flow would occur simultaneously with a decrease in pressure or a decrease in the fluid's potential energy.
 Pretty impressive, to figure that out in the 18th century, and you guys thought Bill Gates and Steve Jobs were ahead of their times.

-Play video starting at ::39 and follow transcript0:39 Orifice plates are usually a discs with a bunch of holes in them.
+Orifice plates are usually a discs with a bunch of holes in them.
 The more the disc looks like Swiss cheese, the more flow goes through the plate.
 You get a smaller pressure drop that way, which means of course that you're getting more flow.
 Usually you need to block a fair amount of the flow to get a big enough pressure drop to resolve the actual flow rate.

-Play video starting at :1: and follow transcript1:00 If you keep your pipe and differential flow meter horizontal, you get zero change in potential energy due to gravity.
+If you keep your pipe and differential flow meter horizontal, you get zero change in potential energy due to gravity.
 That way the term rho gh is equal for upstream and downstream flows and it drops out of the equation.
 You find the velocity of the flow from the equation P sub U minus P sub D equals one-half rho V squared.
 Once you know the velocity, you find the flow rate by simply multiplying by the cross-sectional area of the pipe.
 Differential pressure meters work great when you need high accuracy at very high pressures and temperatures.
 Only Coriolis flow meters can do that, and they tend to be five to ten times more expensive to buy for the same range of flow rates.
 Also, if you need to measure a different flow range, you can swap out the orifice plate with a different one sized to the new measurement range.

-Play video starting at :1:53 and follow transcript1:53 When you shop for a differential pressure meter online, you find the usual specs for accuracy, measurement range, and so forth.
+When you shop for a differential pressure meter online, you find the usual specs for accuracy, measurement range, and so forth.
 But you get unusually high numbers for long term stability which is attestable to the fact that there are no moving parts in the flow stream.
 And the electronics for decoding the flow rate are time honored and reliable.
 Static pressure limits on these devices top out about 250 bar.
 This one goes to 160 bar.
 That's a lot of pressure, but it's not infinite either.

-Play video starting at :2:26 and follow transcript2:26 Let's recap, we discussed how a differential flow meter works and what to look for when shopping for one.
+Let's recap, we discussed how a differential flow meter works and what to look for when shopping for one.
 Now, let's move on to vortex flow meters.

 10: Vortex Flow Meters

 Vortex flowmeters operate via the von Karman effect.
 Theodore von Karman worked in the 20th century, not so long ago really.
 He did a lot of work on rockets in the 1930s.
 You can Google it and read all about them.
 An obstacle called the bluff body is placed in the flow field, and creates a series of downstream vortices.
 These shed and create a cyclicle pressure further down stream.
 The frequency of the pressure wave is picked up by a piezo electric pressure sensor.
 If you want to see shedding vortices in action, go visit a fast-running stream that has a big boulder in it.
 Take a look at the swirling water on the sides and behind the boulder as the flow stream reconnects.
 Maybe they should have used the phrase boulder in a stream instead of bluff body in this technology.
 It might have been easier to understand how vortex meters work and it would have been super cool because here at University of Colorado, we're a Boulder.
 In any event, a higher frequency pressure wave corresponds to a higher flow rate.
 The output of the piezo electric sensor goes into processing electronics, which output a flow rate via a digital protocol.

-Play video starting at :1:17 and follow transcript1:17 Vortex meters are great for measuring steam flow.
+Vortex meters are great for measuring steam flow.
 There are no moving parts to corrode in the floating steam.
 And if you need high turndown, defined as the ratio of highest to lowest flow rates you need to measure in the application, this technology is excellent.

-Play video starting at :1:33 and follow transcript1:33 When you shop for vortex flowmeter, the first thing you notice is that they specifically mention steam as a measured fluid.
+When you shop for vortex flowmeter, the first thing you notice is that they specifically mention steam as a measured fluid.
 Gas and liquid is incredibly generic, but steam is very specific.
 Now, that's a big clue that this device is optimized to measure the flow of steam.
 You get a quote on both resolution and accuracy.
 Keep in mind that resolution is the smallest increment of signal change that a sensor can reliably detect.
 Accuracy on the other hand is defined as the error between the sensor reading and the quote true value of the reading.
 The spec sheet also mentions all the digital protocols that the meter uses to communicate with a process control network.
 The list shown in this slide is pretty standard for the entire flow industry.
 So let's recap.
 We discussed how a vortex flowmeter works, and what to look for when shopping for one.
 Now, let's move on to ultrasonic flowmeters.

 11: Ultrasonic Flow Meters